NMS Setup

 Setting up NMS involves working through a wizard that gathers the information needed for Kentik to monitor metrics on devices and interfaces.
 The NMS Setup Wizard — on the NMS Setup page — is used in two contexts:

-• Onboarding NMS: NMS setup is one setup task within the overall onboarding process that new Kentik customers (or trial users) go through to get up and running with Kentik (see Setup Overview).
+- Onboarding NMS: NMS setup is one setup task within the overall onboarding process that new Kentik customers (or trial users) go through to get up and running with Kentik (see Setup Overview).
 These tasks are listed at the left of the Welcome to Network Observability page.

-The wizard helps you deploy, on a machine in your own infrastructure, the Kentik NMS agent that collects metrics data and sends it to the Kentik SaaS.
+The wizard helps you deploy, on a machine in your own infrastructure, the Kentik Universal agent that collects metrics data for NMS and sends it to the Kentik SaaS.
 You can choose whether to deploy the agent via Docker or Linux.
 Once the collector is deployed, you tell it the IP ranges of the devices from which you wish to collect NMS data, then initiate the discovery process, which results in a list of devices that will be monitored by Kentik NMS.

 SNMP Polling for NMS